OwlApprentice/docRotater-gas/README.md

 	- Date format is yyyy/mm/dd (JPN locale).

 ### Limitations:
-- can handle only 'Document' type file.
 - Not acceptable Spreadsheet, Slide etc.
+- Can handle only 'Document' type file.
+	- Backup files become PDFs, in order prevent this script from being copied.

 ### How to install:
 - just paste content of 'source.dev/code.js' into your Google Apps Script editor.